-Prof Catherine McGowan BVSc CertVBM MACVSc DEIM Dip ECEIM PhD FHEA FRCVS
+Prof Catherine McGowan BVSc CertVBM MANZCVSC DEIM Dip ECEIM CertVBM PhD FHEA FRCVS

 Cathy has been involved in postgraduate Master's level education since 1999 when she developed the Royal Veterinary College Masters and Postgraduate Diploma programs in Veterinary Physiotherapy which commenced in 2000.
-At the University of Queensland she developed an online distance education MSc program for physiotherapists, was involved in a coursework Masters degree for veterinary surgeons and was the tutor for the Postgraduate Foundation in Veterinary Science (now Centre for Veterinary Education) Equine Internal Medicine distance education course for practising veterinarians for 5 years.
-Cathy is a Diplomate of the European College of Equine Internal Medicine and an RCVS recognised specialist in equine internal medicine and is Director of Veterinary Postgraduate Education at the University of Liverpool.
+At the University of Queensland, she developed an online distance education MSc program for physiotherapists, was involved in a coursework Master's degree for veterinary surgeons and was the tutor for the Postgraduate Foundation in Veterinary Science (now Centre for Veterinary Education) Equine Internal Medicine distance education course for practising veterinarians for 5 years.
+Cathy set up the Veterinary Postgraduate Unit, CertAVP, Veterinary Physiotherapy and Veterinary Business Management programmes at the University of Liverpool and led the team as Director of Veterinary Postgraduate Education until 2023.
+She is a Diplomate of the European College of Equine Internal Medicine and an RCVS recognised specialist in equine internal medicine.